Read This First

 Prompt 3: Provide clear examples of how inductive reasoning and deductive reasoning are used in science.
 Start with simple examples of each, then move on to examples in which they are used collaboratively.

-The section works by contrast: Deductive Reasoning in Science as a supporting reason, Collaborative Use of Inductive and Deductive Reasoning in Science as a supporting reason, and Inductive and Deductive Reasoning in Science as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Deductive Reasoning in Science as a supporting reason, Collaborative Use of Inductive and Deductive Reasoning in Science as a supporting reason, and Inductive and Deductive Reasoning in Science as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Deductive Reasoning in Science distinct from Collaborative Use of Inductive and Deductive Reasoning in Science.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deductive Reasoning in Science distinct from Collaborative Use of Inductive and Deductive Reasoning in Science.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A scientist observes that in her garden, the tomato plants that are exposed to 8 hours of sunlight a day grow larger than those that receive less sunlight.